gsa-tts-archived/handbook/pages/general-information-and-resources/washington-dc.md

 ### Bathrooms

-Gendered bathrooms are located around the corner 6140 wing.
 A single-occupancy, wheelchair-accessible all-gender bathroom is located on the third floor in wing three (room 3355).

 ### Nursing/Pumping rooms